Naval Air Facility Adak: Adak Army Airfield

-Tents were erected, a rudimentary electrical system, radios and some rough streets were laid down and by the end of September Adak Army Airfield was home to several 36th Bomb Squadron B-17 Flying Fortress heavy bombers; 54th Fighter Squadron P-38 Lightnings, and five B-24 Liberators of the 21st and 404th Bombardment Squadrons.
-Additional P-38s were flown in along with some P-39D Airacobras of the 42d Fighter Squadron which had been providing air defense for Kodiak.
+Tents were erected, a rudimentary electrical system, radios and some rough streets were laid down.
+By the end of September Adak Army Airfield was home to several 36th Bomb Squadron B-17 Flying Fortress heavy bombers; 54th Fighter Squadron P-38 Lightnings, and five B-24 Liberators of the 21st and 404th Bombardment Squadrons.
+Additional P-38s were flown in along with some P-39D Airacobras of the 42d Fighter Squadron, which had been providing air defense for Kodiak.
 Even while aircraft were landing, construction continued at a rapid pace to cover the PSP with several layers of asphalt and construct additional station facilities.

 During World War II, the following units were assigned to Adak AAF: